Approaching truth telling, recovery and healing through the arts

 The Alliance for Forgotten Australians' DVD is the story of six people who started life differently—one of them in another country—but who shared the experience of a childhood in Children’s Homes, institutions or foster care in Australia.

-Forgotten Australians & Former Child Migrants Oral History Project
+Forgotten Australians and Former Child Migrants Oral History Project

 Throughout 2012 the National Library interviewed Forgotten Australians and Former Child Migrants across Australia to record their lives and document the lifelong impact of institutional and out-of-home care.
 The project concluded in November 2012 and aimed to ensure that the voices of many who were in care as children were heard and that their experiences will be remembered.